 Do I already have something that can serve the same function?

-I have so many jackets, when I see a new one I am so tempted.
+I have so many jackets, but when I see a new one I am so tempted.
 After all, there are so many different ranges of temperature, jackets for rain, jackets for snow.
 But do I have something that will function well?
-If it is for a one time event, like a ski-trip but I live in Florida, is it possible to rent the item, or even borrow from a friend?
+If it is for a one-time event, like a ski-trip but I live in Florida, is it possible to rent the item, or even borrow from a friend?

 If the item was full price, would you still want to buy it?

 If not, then it might not be something you need anyway.